TaylorWilkinson/later-challenge/README.md

 #### 🔧 Built With
 * HTML5
 * CSS3
-* React.js
+* React.js (using create-react-app)

 #### 🤔 Reflections
 * Testimonials cards
-** In the screenshot these cards are the same height, with the cited person's photo, name, and title all being aligned at the bottom.
-When building the component, I struggled to ensure that all cards were the same height while also having that row align to the bottom.
-With further work, I would play with the vertical alignment and find a streamlined solution.
+  * In the screenshot, these cards are the same height with the customer information all aligned at the bottom.
+  * When building the component, used the 'position' property for the parent container ('cards__item') and the child <div> ('cards__item__info').
+This current solution works, however I believe it could be refactored and improved to find a more efficient solution that requires fewer media queries to change the height of the card.
-** Noted: on the current Later.com landing page, these cards are broken between 1100px>800px.
-Given the forced height, the customer div overlaps the quote above it.
+  * Noted: on the current Later.com landing page, these cards are broken between 1100px>800px with overlapping customer information and text.